Vibe coding lets you ship fast. But the codebase grows faster than your understanding.

 /cartograph

 Works in Claude Code, Codex, or any agent that supports skills.
-This scans your entire codebase and outputs cartograph.json with all findings into your project root.
+This scans your entire codebase and writes .cartograph/mapping.json with all findings into your project root.

 Use the generated prompts to fix issues and improve health.
 Run /cartograph again.
 Repeat until your codebase is healthier, better structured, and your agent performs like it should.